 - The incentives are aligned for lenders and borrowers.
 We love that!

-- Cumulus Funding is more forgiving than similar lenders when it comes to credit history as long as you meet the other qualifications.
+- Align Income Sharing is more forgiving than similar lenders when it comes to credit history as long as you meet the other qualifications.

 - You can use the funds for practically anything, including starting a business.